 • Complete a Basic Key Skills Builder (BKSB) online test to ensure the required literacy & numeracy levels for the course are met.

-• All applicants must attend an induction, face to face, via Zoom/Teams or phone.
+• Attend an induction, face to face, via Zoom/Teams or phone.

 • Prospective Traineeship or Apprenticeship students are required to apply through an Apprenticeship Network Provider with their employer to organise their apprenticeship contract before applying for this course.